Ex-NFL quarterback Ryan Mallett arrested for DWI after crash in Arkansas

 Former NFL quarterback Ryan Mallett was arrested Tuesday in northwest Arkansas on suspicion of driving while intoxicated, police said.

-Mallett was arrested after a two-vehicle collision in Springdale, police Lt.
+Mallett was arrested after a two-vehicle collision in Springdale, Lt.
 Jeff Taylor said.
 According to TMZ Sports, Mallett crossed over a center line while driving.
 Officials told the gossip website that he had a blood-alcohol level of .08.

 EX-NFL LINEBACKER, 86-YEAR-OLD DOCTOR ARRESTED IN GEORGIA OPIOID CASE, REPORTS SAY